-These financial statements cover Pengana Axiom International Ethical Fund (Hedged) (formerly Pengana International Fund - Ethical Opportunity) ("the Fund") as an individual entity.
+These financial statements cover Pengana Axiom International Ethical Fund (Hedged) ("the Fund") as an individual entity.

 The Responsible Entity of the Fund is Pengana Capital Limited (ABN 30 103 800 568) (the "Responsible Entity").
 The Responsible Entity's registered office is Level 1, 2 and 3, 60 Martin Place, Sydney, NSW 2000.
-On 5 May 2021, the Board of Pengana Capital Limited appointed Axiom Investors LLC (based in Connecticut, USA) as the new investment manager for Pengana Axiom International Ethical Fund (Hedged) (formerly Pengana International Fund - Ethical Opportunity).